Intercalating Medical Students in ME Research

 Carers and families of people with ME

-The charity has already initiated high-quality research projects for ME at UCL and UEA/IFR.
+The charity has already initiated high-quality research projects for ME at UCL and UEA/Quadram Institute.

-We have already funded two such intercalating students and these have been hugely successful.
+We have already funded intercalating students and these have been hugely successful.

 The students have added to the research and helped increase education amongst other medical students and produced interest from others to participate in research into ME.